5 Steps to Surrogacy Success

 What You Can Expect As an Intended Parent

-Intended parents consult with an IVF physician for medical screening.
-The intended father’s sperm and/or the intended mother’s eggs will be analyzed to determine if they can be used in the surrogacy.
-Once complete, the couple contacts a surrogate agency to help them find a gestational carrier.
+As intended parents, you will need to consult with an IVF physician for medical screening.
+The intended father’s sperm and/or the intended mother’s eggs will be analyzed to determine if they can be used to create embryos.
+Once embryos are created, you will reach out to us to help you find a gestational carrier.

 - Offering legal, medical, insurance and financial guidance